radiorabe/klangbecken/README.md

 ### Run test suite

 Run tox to run all unit test for multiple Python versions and make a code style check in the end.
-Make sure, that you have at least Python 2.7 and one supported Python 3 version installed locally.
+Make sure, that you have at least Python 3.6 installed locally.
 ```bash
 tox
 ```